-This healthy cake recipe is made of mainly coconut and kidney beans.
-You wouldn’t guess it from the taste as even people that don’t like beans or coconut have loved this cake.
-It’s rich, chocolatey, moist and creamy despite being vegan and gluten-free.
+Vegan kidney bean chocolate cake that’s without refined sugar or carbohydrates.
+You wouldn’t guess beans from the taste as even people that don’t like beans or loved this cake.

 - 1 can Kidney beans, 420g

 - 15 tbsp water

 - 2 cups / 120 grams Desiccated coconut

 - 1 tsp Vanilla

 - 1 can Coconut milk, 400ml

 - Grind chia seeds until broken then mix with the water.

 - Place desiccated coconut into your food processor and blend until it starts to clump together, about a minute.